adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 For the full technical reference see :ref:`api_crystal`.

-On this page we give examples of what can be done with the pair of ``cell`` and ``atoms`` (introduced on the :ref:`key concepts <user-guide_usage_key-concepts_cell>` page), that define a crystal and reference ``cell``.
-All functions that deal with atoms or crystal are available under ``wulfric.crystal`` submodule.
+On this page we give examples of what can be done with the pair of ``cell`` and ``atoms`` (introduced on the :ref:`key concepts <user-guide_usage_key-concepts_cell>` page) that defines a crystal.
+All functions that deal with atoms or crystal are available under the ``wulfric.crystal`` submodule.

-In the examples below we use crystal with six atoms and orthorhombic cell.
+In the examples below we use a crystal with six atoms and an orthorhombic cell.

 .. doctest::